TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 * Explain what Heroku is and how it works.
 * Set up a new application with heroku.
 * Get a general overview of deployment and what goes on behind the scenes.
-* Deploy your applications to heroku.
+* Deploy your applications to heroku and manage them from the command line.
+* Set up a custom domain for your application.
 * Understand and debug the basic errors on deployment.

 ### Heroku Overview